elugens/hello-javascript/docs/the-javascript-language/data-types/numbers.md

 Source: <https://javascript.info/number>

-**Question:** **As programmers, we are always trying to find a way to reduce our code.
-What is easiest way to avoid writing long sequences of numbers like 1,000,000,000?**
+### As programmers, we are always trying to find a way to reduce our code.
+What is easiest way to avoid writing long sequences of numbers like 1,000,000,000?

 **Interview Answer:** We can shorten a number by appending the letter (e) to the number and specifying the zeroes count.